On the Dynamical Hierarchy in Gathering Protocols with Circulant Topologies: Analysis of the Circulant Laplacian Dynamical Model

-The classification of circulant gathering protocols follows as a consequence of Theorem~3.2 in \cite{Beard.2003}, Theorem~4 in \cite{OlfatiSaber.2004}, and the observation that the consistency condition \eqref{eq:consistent} is necessary for a protocol to be gathering as outlined below \eqref{eq:f_lin}.
-In fact, under the assumption of consistency, the system matrix $-\mathbf{I}_{2N} + \mathbf{W}$ in \eqref{eq:Z_lin} equals $L\otimes \mathbf{I}_2$, where $L$ is the graph Laplacian matrix of the weighted interaction graph so that these results apply.
+The behavior of linear systems of ordinary differential equations is well understood.
+In the particular case of a circulant interaction graph, the classification of gathering protocols follows from Theorem~3.2 in \cite{Beard.2003}, Theorem~4 in \cite{OlfatiSaber.2004}, and consistency condition \eqref{eq:consistent} which we saw to be necessary for a gathering protocol.
+In fact, under the assumption of consistency, the system matrix $-\mathbf{I}_{2N} + \mathbf{W}$ in \eqref{eq:Z_lin} equals $\mathbf{I}_2 \otimes L$, where $L\in \R^{N\times N}$ is the graph Laplacian matrix of the weighted interaction graph so that these results apply. \begin{theorem} For a \cld/ protocol with weight matrix $W=\circulant(w_0,\dotsc,w_{N-1})$, where $w_i\ge 0~(i=0,\dotsc,N-1)$, the following are equivalent: \begin{enumerate}[label = (\roman*)] \item The protocol is gathering. \item The interaction graph is connected and the weight matrix is consistent. \end{enumerate} \end{theorem} Seminal works as \cite{Beard.2003,Moreau.2004,OlfatiSaber.2003b,OlfatiSaber.2003,OlfatiSaber.2004} and many others have classified gathering protocols (consensus control strategies in their context) also in more general settings.